sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/troubleshooting/status.md

 ## Health Check endpoint

-The **${project.name}** includes the [healthcheck](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/healthcheckextension) extension, which runs on port 13133 by default.
+The **${project.name}** includes the [healthcheck](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/healthcheckextension) extension, which is activated by default on and runs on port 13133.

 To check the status of **${project.name}**, you can therefore use your browser to connect to [`http://localhost:13133`](http://localhost:13133), which will typically responds with: